stevana/stateful-pbt-with-fakes/README.md

     Just ref -> ref
 ```

+That's all the pieces we need to implement that `Counter` example that we saw
+above, plus some new constructs to deal with precondition failures and
+references.

+Next let's have a look at an example where we need preconditions and references.

-#### Example: array-based queue
+#### Example: circular buffer

-XXX: an example that introduces pre-conditions and references...

-The next example is an array-based queue written in C. This example is taken
-from John's paper [*Testing the hard stuff and staying
+This example is taken from John's paper [*Testing the hard stuff and staying
 sane*](https://publications.lib.chalmers.se/records/fulltext/232550/local_232550.pdf)
 (2014).

 ##### Software under test

-The implementation uses two indices which keep track of the front and back of
+The implementation is written in C and uses two indices which keep track of the
-the queue, this allows us to implement the queue in a circular buffer fashion.
+front and back of the queue, this allows us to implement the queue in a circular
-I've copied the C code straight from the paper and it contains a subtle bug, can
+fashion.
+I've copied the C code straight from the paper.
+In order to test it
-you spot it?
+from Haskell, we'll use Haskell's foreign function interface.

 ```c
 typedef struct queue {